Converting a Winegard DirectTV SWM Trav’ler to DISH on a 2017 Entegra

 Bottom line there is no perfect solution.
 If Winegard would endeavor to fully support an EA LNB that would provide the best of both worlds, however my experience with them is this has all the likelihood of hell freezing over.
 There is somewhat more of an opportunity that RF Mogul will provide a means of manually tuning a satellite.

 Winegard Trav’ler with an EA LNB

 However, there is an anomaly I have discovered while using an EA LNB on the Trav’ler while in the northeast US.
-It turns out that the skew angle is near zero and if I manually tune 72, I will also receive 61.5 even though the Trav’ler doesn’t adjust the skew.
+It turns out that the skew angle is near 90 degrees in this part of the country which means it is not necessary to tilt the dish to receive multiple satellites.
+In practice I have found that if I manually tune 72, I will also receive 61.5 even though the Trav’ler doesn’t adjust the skew.
 This has been a boon to us as we typically summer in the New England area, specifically in the Providence, RI market.
 61.5 and 72 provide all my DISH programming which is a good thing because there are NO locals at all (not even SD versions) on the WA for the Providence market.
 Additionally I have found that this anomaly holds true throughout New England, as far east as OH and as far south as PA.
-Theoretically climbing up on the roof and manually adjusting the skew might allow the EA LNB to work anywhere, but I have never tried it.
+The above works until the skew angle dips below about 80 degrees.
+You can calculate the skew angle for a give location here (select DISH 1000.2 EA).
+Theoretically climbing up on the roof and manually adjusting the skew should allow the EA LNB to work anywhere, but I have never tried it.